HMS-IAC/fiji-macro-workshop/docs/source/versions/2025_01_28/index.rst

    - 05.rst
    - 06.rst

-Finally, we will record and build a **[step-by-step macro to segment nuclei]("_static/fiji_macros.zip")** following a classical image processing workflow.
+Finally, we will record and build a `step-by-step macro to segment nuclei <_static/fiji_macros.zip>`_ following a classical image processing workflow.
 This macro will automate the pipeline, enabling it to process all the images in a specified folder.

 **Useful Links**
 ----------------